-Derivative financial instruments often reflect, at their inception, only a mutual exchange of promises with little or no transfer of tangible consideration.
+Derivative financial Instruments often reflect at their inception only a mutual exchange of promises with little or no transfer of tangible consideration.
 However, these instruments frequently involve a high degree of leverage and volatility.
-A relatively small movement in the underlying financial instrument of a derivative financial instrument may have a significant impact on the profit or loss of the Fund.
+A relatively small movement in the underlying of a derivative contract may have a significant impact on the profit or loss of the Fund.

-Over-the-counter derivative financial instruments may expose the Fund to the risks associated with the absence of an exchange market on which to close out an open position.
+Over-the-counter derivative financial Instruments may expose the Fund to the risks associated with the absence of an exchange market on which to close out an open position.